quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

 ### User stories
 #### Daters
 ##### As a dater I want to
-0.  get advice from the AI mid-date to save me when I mess up.
+0.  have the AI to coach me before and during dates, with adaptive advice and respectful notifications, so I get support without distraction.
 0.  see my Cupid Cash balance easily so I do not end up running out at a bad time.
 0.  get location specific help with planning a date so I can have an easier experience planning out a good date.
 0.  schedule payments into my Cupid Cash account so I never run out of funds to plan good dates.
-0.  receive messages from my AI companion on how I am doing throughout the date so I can overcome my social awkwardness.
-0. As a Dater, I want the AI to recognize when the date is going well and not be messaging me so I am not distracted.
+0.  to have the AI to recognize when the date is going well and not be messaging me so I am not distracted.
 0.  see when a Cupid has picked up my work request so I can relax knowing it is getting done.
-0.  be able to get funds out of my Cupid Balance, so I do not end up in financial trouble if I accidentally send too much money to my Cupid account.
+0.  be able to get funds out of my Cupid Cash balance, so I do not end up in financial trouble if I accidentally send too much money to my Cupid Code account.
 0.  have an interactive UI, so I know that actions I perform were successful and I do not worry that my work did not save.
 0.  be able to input data about my potential date so my AI will help me remember important details that I tend to forget.
 0.  be able to create profiles for different potential dates so that I can tailor the date ideas to a particular person and have a more successful date.
 0.  be able to record how dates with particular people went so that I can have a better idea of how things are going with the people I am going on dates with.
 0.  be able to update the potential date profiles that I have created so that the AI has access to any information about the potential date that may have come about during any non-date activities in order to get better advice from the AI
-0.  be able to tell the AI companion when a particular date is important so that the AI knows to lock in and help me prepare a better date than normal.
+0.  be able to tell the AI companion when a particular date is important so that the AI helps me prepare a better date than normal.
-0.  be able to receive coaching from the AI companion before the date so that I can be prepared for general situations that I may not know how to handle.
 0.  be able to specify how I receive different types of push notifications so that I can be present on my date and not have to constantly check my phone to see if the AI companion thinks that I am doing a good job.
 0.  be able to have easily navigable pages so that I access the tools that I need efficiently.
 0.  be able to connect my Cupid Code profile to other dating apps so that I can have the AI companion's help on securing dates in the first place.
-0.  be able to receive advice on what to say when I need to check my phone to communicate with the AI agent so that my date is not bothered by the fact that I am checking my phone and so that they do not think that I am weird.
 0.  be able to specify the types of food that the AI agent is allowed to order so that the AI companion does not order something from a Cupid that my date or I are allergic to.
 0.  be able to approve or deny the AI agent's requests to use Cupid Cash to purchase something so that I do not feel like the AI agent is wasting money on things that I do not want it to.
 0.  be able to specify the types of events that the AI agent can purchase tickets to so that I do not have to go to an event that my date or I do not want to go to.